colmap/colmap/doc/install.rst

 For convenience, the pre-built binaries for Windows contain both the graphical and command-line interface executables.
-To start the COLMAP GUI, you can simply run the ``COLMAP.bat`` batch script.
-The command-line executables are located in the ``bin`` folder and can be run from the Windows command shell ``cmd.exe``.
+To start the COLMAP GUI, you can simply double-click  the ``COLMAP.bat`` batch script or alternatively run it from the Windows command shell or Powershell.
+The command-line interface is also accessible through this batch script, which automatically sets the necessary library paths.
+To list the available COLMAP commands, run ``COLMAP.bat -h`` in the command shell ``cmd.exe`` or in Powershell.
-Note that you must set the relative path to the pre-built libraries in the ``lib`` directory accordingly using the command ``set PATH=%CD%\lib;%PATH%``.

 Mac
 ---

-The pre-built binaries for Mac only contain the GUI version of COLMAP, since it is very easy to compile COLMAP on Mac.
-COLMAP is shipped as an unsigned application, i.e., you have to right-click the application and select *Open* and then accept to trust the application.
+The pre-built application package for Mac contains both the GUI and command-line version of COLMAP.
+To open the GUI, simply open the application and note that COLMAP is shipped as an unsigned application, i.e., when your first open the application, you have to right-click the application and select *Open* and then accept to trust the application.
 In the future, you can then simply double-click the application to open COLMAP.
+The command-line interface is accessible by running the packaged binary ``COLMAP.app/Contents/MacOS/colmap``.
+To list the available COLMAP commands, run ``COLMAP.app/Contents/MacOS/colmap -h``.

 -----------------